abizek/kloc/README.md

 # Stopwatch

-A Stopwatch app with support for laps _"inspired"_ by the Samsung stopwatch.
+Stopwatch app with accuracy upto 10ms and laps support _inspired_ by the Samsung stopwatch.
-Made using [Xstate](https://stately.ai/) for maintaining the stopwatch state and [Framer Motion](https://www.framer.com/motion/) for animating the layouts.
+Made using [Xstate](https://stately.ai/docs/xstate) for maintaining the stopwatch state and [Framer Motion](https://www.framer.com/motion/) for animating the layouts.

 Check out the [app](https://stopwatch-abizek.pages.dev/) _or..._